The Last Of Us packages a post-apocalyptic survival-horror game with a heart-rending yarn that packs a considerable emotional punch

 Is The Last Of Us perfect?
 No, of course it isn't.
 Eventually players may wryly smile at the paucity of materials available and doors and drawers that can be opened in this world.

 They also may note certain parts of the scenery seem more interactive than others and that the game starts telegraphing its set pieces well into the second act; pro-tip: if you enter an area filled with bottles and bricks, enemies will be appearing shortly.

 The Last Of Us: Verdict

-The game’s ending provides closure, but it doesn’t offer up its melancholy delights neatly wrapped in bow.
-This is one of the only games in recent memory players with finish with a lump in their throat.
+The game's ending provides closure, but it doesn't offer up its melancholy delights neatly wrapped in a bow.
+This is one of the only games in recent memory that players will finish with a lump in their throat.
 That alone is enough to confer The Last Of Us with the status of greatness.

 The Last Of Us release date: 14 June 2013

 The Last of Us price: £39.99